ollef/Earley/README.md

 The parsing algorithm that this library uses is based on [Earley's parsing algorithm](https://en.wikipedia.org/wiki/Earley_parser).
-The algorithm has been modified to produce online parse results, and to allow garbage collection of the item sets.
+The algorithm has been modified to produce online parse results, to give good error messages, and to allow garbage collection of the item sets.
 Essentially, instead of storing a sequence of sets of items like in the original algorithm, the modified algorithm just stores pointers back to sets of reachable items.

 The worst-case run time performance of the Earley parsing algorithm is cubic in the length of the input, but for large classes of grammars it is linear.
 It